CyberFlameGO/svnpython/Doc/library/random.rst

    Change the internal state to one different from and likely far away from the current state.  *n* is a non-negative integer which is used to scramble the current state vector.
-This is most useful in multi-threaded programs, in conjunction with multiple instances of the :class:`Random` class:
+This is most useful in multi-threaded programs, in conjuction with multiple instances of the :class:`Random` class:
    :meth:`setstate` or :meth:`seed` can be used to force all instances into the same internal state, and then :meth:`jumpahead` can be used to force the instances' states far apart.